Tips To Get Your Roof Ready For Spring

 Check Your Attic

 Once you're done with the chimney, it's time to inspect your attic.
-While many homeowners look at the roof, it can be hard to spot a leak.
+Many homeowners look at the roof alone to seek roof leaks - but it may be difficult to spot any.

-Scanning your attic is a pretty easy task that can be done quickly on your own.
+Scanning your attic in addition to your roof is a pretty easy task that can be done quickly on your own.

-You need to inspect the underside of your roof deck and rafters in your attic for any moisture, water damage or stains, black marks, or mold.
+You need to inspect the underside of your roof deck and rafters in your attic for any moisture, water damage or stains, black marks, or mold growth.

 You should also check the insulation in the attic for mildew.

-Finding mold or mildew in the attic is usually a sure sign that your roof has a leak.
+Finding mold or mildew in the attic is usually a sure sign that your roof is leaks.

 Missing or Cracked Shingles